-The majority of my travel during the pandemic has been with American Airlines, and many of those flights have been packed.
+The majority of my travel during the pandemic has been with American Airlines, and most of those flights have been packed.
 I’ve been fortunate to fly in first class most of the time, but once had to fly in economy on United Airlines.
 On that flight, I was blessed with an empty row, but other passengers were not so fortunate.

 Before taking my first trip, I told myself that I would not fly seated next to a passenger who appeared to be sick.
 Prior to travel, passengers must certify that they have not exhibited symptoms or tested positive for the coronavirus within 14 days.
 Over the course of my flights, I have only heard a handful of people coughing, none of whom were in close proximity to me.

 One bright spot is that many international flights still have low passenger loads.
 My flight to and from Rio de Janeiro was less than 20% full in both directions, but Brazil is of course one of the world’s COVID-19 hotspots.
 As international borders reopen and more people are vaccinated, expect the number of passengers onboard to increase.

 Most airlines have suspended some or all of their traditional drink and snack service, but a limited offering does remain.
 On American Airlines and United Airlines, the two carriers I have flown during the pandemic, passengers were given a plastic bag containing a bottle of water, a snack and a sanitizing wipe upon boarding.

 In first class, however, the carriers were much more generous.
 While traveling in the premium cabin from Charlotte to Las Vegas on American Airlines, I was served a sandwich, a soda pop and my favorite bourbon.
 United similarly served alcoholic beverages in first class during my November flight from Salt Lake City to San Francisco.

 A full meal was served in business class on my flights to and from Rio de Janeiro, but on a single tray and with plastic cups (no glasses).